KiraJin/Pseudorandom-Number/README.md

-2. An exponentially distributed pseudorandom number may be generated using the following approach:
+b.
+An exponentially distributed pseudorandom number may be generated using the following approach:

                                          y = −1/lambda ln r